Soundwave Festival @ ANZ Stadium, Sydney (24/2/13)

 Celebrating 10 years Soundwave Festival hit Sydney with its biggest event yet: Biggest line-up, biggest layout and biggest crowd – with over 70, 000 black-clad Sydney-siders passing through the festival gates, devil horns a-twittering.

-A real trademark of Soundwave, aside from mind-boggling tattoos, is how each year it manages to improve on the year beforehand and ** ’s early set inside one of Olympic Park’s many sheds, was a shining (albeit small) example of this.
+A real trademark of Soundwave, aside from mind-boggling tattoos, is how each year it manages to improve on the year beforehand and Red Fang ’s early set inside one of Olympic Park’s many sheds, was a shining (albeit small) example of this.
 In 2012, the bands relegated to the cramped “shed stage” suffered from a hollow, tinny echo – but not this year; the stoner rockers from Portland hacked out a huge chunk of last year’s Murder the Mountains record in a rich aural grind.

 Each member of Dragonforce gets a moment to show off their astounding technical skill during the band’s five-song set – every over-the-top stage move choreographed perfectly to match the epic proportions of their “Game Of Thrones” sound.
 While there is a sameness to some of their songs that eventually wears a little thin on the casual fan, patience was rewarded with an un-shredable 10-minute rendition of Guitar Hero anthem, ‘Through The Fire and The Flames.’